-Please read these terms and conditions carefully.
-Whilst it seeks to set out the terms and conditions upon which Pinel Advocates (reference to which shall include Pinel Advocates Group, Pinel Advocates Services Limited, Pinel Advocates Group Limited, Piper Bailey Limited and any other entity which may provide any services to you) (“we” or “us”) agrees to provide services to you as the client in more detail, it does not aim to cover all of the issues which may arise during the course of our relationship.
-The terms of engagement and any letter of engagement should be read together and, in the event of any conflict between the two documents, the letter of engagement shall prevail.
+Please read these terms carefully (the “Terms”).
+These Terms outline the conditions upon which Pinel Advocates (reference to which shall include Pinel Advocates Group, Pinel Advocates Services Limited and Pinel Advocates Group Limited and any other entity which may provide any services to you) (“we” or “us”) agrees to act for its client as Jersey legal advisers (the “client” or “you”).
+The Terms and any letter of engagement should be read together and, in the event of any conflict between the two documents, the letter of engagement shall prevail.

-Please contact us immediately if there is anything in these terms of engagement which you do not understand.
+Please contact us immediately if there is anything in these Terms which is unclear or you do not understand.

-You will keep us informed of your current contact details.
-With electronic communication there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
-We use virus scanning software to reduce the risk of viruses and similar damaging items being transmitted through emails or electronic storage devices.
+With electronic communication, there is a risk of non-receipt, delayed receipt, inadvertent misdirection or interception by third parties.
+We use virus-scanning software to reduce the risk of viruses and similar damaging items being transmitted through emails or electronic storage devices.
 We also expect you to operate such software.
 However, electronic communication is not totally secure and we cannot be held responsible for damage or loss caused by viruses nor for communications which are corrupted or altered after despatch.
 Nor do we accept any liability for problems or accidental errors relating to this means of communication especially in relation to commercially sensitive material.
 Any email communications to or from us may be monitored by us for operational or business reasons.

 You agree that you will, upon request and without undue delay, provide us with any client due diligence documentation we may reasonably require in order to comply with our obligations under the legislation and regulations against money laundering in Jersey.

-Notwithstanding the scope of any regulatory requirements and without limiting our rights under this paragraph, we reserve the right to terminate our relationship with you at any point if we have concerns about either the nature of the transaction(s) on which we are advising or the persons involved with them or if any request for client due diligence documentation or further information is not met promptly (whether we have an obligation or right to request such information or not).
+Notwithstanding the scope of any regulatory requirements and without limiting our rights under this paragraph, we reserve the right to terminate our relationship with the client at any point if we have concerns about either the nature of the transaction(s) on which we are advising or the persons involved with them or if any request for client due diligence documentation or further information is not met promptly (whether we have an obligation or right to request such information or not).
+We are not permitted to provide advice to enable a transaction to complete until our client identification and due diligence checks have been finalised.
+Any advice that we give to the client, including by email, prior to the completion of the client identification and due diligence checks will be taken to be preliminary advice on which the client cannot place any reliance and for which we accept no liability.

 We will not accept responsibility if you act on advice given by us on an earlier occasion without first confirming with us that the advice remains valid in the light of any changes in the law or your circumstances and will accept no liability for losses arising from changes in the law or in the interpretation of the law which are first published after the date on which our advice is given.